Nat Hickey

-Nicholas J. "Nat" Hickey (born Nicola Zarnecich; January 30, 1902 – September 16, 1979) was a Croatian-American professional basketball coach/player and baseball player.
+Nicholas J. "Nat" Hickey (born Nicola Zarnecić; January 30, 1902 – September 16, 1979) was a Croatian American professional basketball coach/player and baseball player.
 He turned to coaching basketball after his retirement from playing full-time in 1942 but occasionally activated himself as a player for the teams he was coaching.
-In 1948, at the age of 45, Hickey played two games with the Providence Steamrollers of the Basketball Association of America (BAA) while serving as the team's head coach, making him the oldest player in NBA history.
+In 1948, Hickey played two games with the Providence Steamrollers at the age of 45 while serving as the team's head coach in the Basketball Association of America (BAA).
+As the precursor to the National Basketball Association (NBA), his appearances in the BAA make him the oldest player in NBA history.

 Early life

-Hickey was born Nicola Zarnecich on the Croatian island of Korčula (then Kingdom of Dalmatia, Austro-Hungary).
+Hickey was born Nicola Zarnecić on the Croatian island of Korčula (then Kingdom of Dalmatia, Austro-Hungary).
 He attended Hoboken High School in Hoboken, New Jersey.

-Basketball
+Professional basketball career

-As a 5'11" guard/forward, Hickey played from the 1920s through 1940s with multiple early professional teams, including the Hoboken St. Joseph's, Eddie Holly's Majors, New York Crescents, Cleveland Rosenblums, the Chicago Bruins, Boston Trojans, Original Celtics of the American Basketball League and the Pittsburgh Raiders, Indianapolis Kautskys, and Tri-Cities Blackhawks of the National Basketball League.
+As a 5'11" guard/forward, Hickey played from the 1920s through 1940s with multiple early professional teams, including the Hoboken St. Joseph's, Eddie Holly's Majors, New York Crescents, Cleveland Rosenblums, the Chicago Bruins, Boston Trojans, and the Original Celtics of the American Basketball League as a player, as well as the Pittsburgh Raiders, Indianapolis Kautskys, and Buffalo Bisons / Tri-Cities Blackhawks of the National Basketball League as a player-coach for those teams there.
+Due to his status as a player-coach for the last team in particular during their inaugural and second seasons, he became one of eight players from the original Buffalo Bisons NBL team of 1946 who moved from Buffalo, New York to the "Tri-Cities" area of Moline, Illinois to become the Tri-Cities Blackhawks, a team ancestral to the Atlanta Hawks.

-In the second year after the formation of the Basketball Association of America (the forerunner to the NBA), Hickey served 29 games as head coach of the Providence Steamrollers during the 1947–48 season.
-Hickey's team posted a 4–25 record during his tenure.
-He activated himself as a player on January 27, 1948, three days before his 46th birthday, and appeared in two games.
-He attempted six field goals – making none – and committed five personal fouls.
-He scored two points off of foul shots.
-All of the shots occurred in his debut game as a player against the St. Louis Bombers.
-While he also played a day later against the New York Knickerbockers, he did not record anything in that game.
-As a result of these games, Hickey still holds the record for the oldest player in NBA history at 45 years and 363 days.